aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Rights: read only
    :Examples: ``--sim-pdf-path example/path/to/the/right/file``

-Gives a file that contains PDF for different SNR.
+Give a file that contains PDF for different SNR.
 To use with the ``OPTICAL`` :ref:`channel type <chn-chn-type>`.

 It sets the noise range from the given ones in the file.